daedalus/MyIntegerSequences/README.md

 `0, 0, 0, 18, 0, 120, 0, 270, 192, 504, 0, 1680, 0, 1296, 1536, 2790, 0, 5160, 0, 6804, 3840, 4680, 0, 16800, 2880, 7560, 7680, 17280, 0, 30960, 0, 25110, 13440, 16416, 13824, 59490, 0, 22680, 21504, 66780, 0, 78720, 0, 61776, 59136, 39600, 0, 148800, 16128, 86184`

 ### COMMENTS ###
-M(j,n) is defined as the sum over all partitions of n into exactly j distinct parts, each such partition contributing the product of multiplicities of the parts.
+M(j,n) is the MacMahon plane partition function and is defined as the sum over all partitions of n into exactly j distinct parts, each such partition contributing the product of multiplicities of the parts.

 ### FORMULA ###
 ```